 Custom permission recommendations

-Apps can define their own custom permissions and request custom permissions
+You can define custom permissions for your apps and request custom permissions

 from other apps by defining

-However, you should carefully assess whether it is necessary for your app to
+However, carefully assess whether it is necessary to do so.

 - If you are designing a suite of apps that expose functionality to one another, try to design the apps so that each permission is defined only once.
-You must do this if the apps are not all signed with the same certificate.
-Even if the apps are all signed with the same certificate, it's a best practice to define each permission once only.
+You must do this if the apps aren't all signed with the same certificate.
+Even if the apps are all signed with the same certificate, it's a best practice to define each permission only once.

 Continue reading about:

 - API reference for the manifest tag that declares your app's required system permissions.